nodeca/pica/README.md

 ### Unsharp mask

-Pica has built-in unsharp mask, similar to photoshop, but limited to radius 1.0.
-It's `off` by default.
-Set `unsharpAmount` and `unsharpThresold` to `true` to activate the filter.
+Pica has built-in unsharp mask.
+Set `unsharpAmount` to positive number to activate the filter.

 Browser support
 ----------------